kmuto/sabanote/README.md

 ## Query the database

-The `show-sabanote` command is provided to query information stored in the database.
+The `show-sabanote` command in the release archive is provided to query information stored in the database.

 ```
 show-sabanote <database-file>